don2c/Raceman/README.md

 This project is licensed under the MIT License - see the `LICENSE.md` file for details.

+## Conclusion

+The evaluation results indicate that RACEMAN outperforms other machine learning models in terms of accuracy, precision, and computational overhead.
+Future research directions include expanding dataset diversity, real-world deployment, and adaptive learning for new threats.

 ---

 For more information, please refer to the full research paper.
 Feel free to open an issue or make a pull request.